Lab9/python-qlient/README.md

 ### Cache
 The qlient packages comes with two built in caching mechanisms that are optional.
+Bear in mind that the cache is *only* used for schema introspection and queries.

 #### MemoryCache
 The memory cache uses a dictionary to store all keys and values.